konrad11901/InstaShit.Bot/README.md

 [![Build Status](https://travis-ci.org/konrad11901/InstaShit.Bot.svg?branch=master)](https://travis-ci.org/konrad11901/InstaShit.Bot)

-Bot for InstaShit available on Telegram and (in the future) Facebook
+Bot for InstaShit available on Telegram.

-## TODO
+## Support status

-* Add support for Facebook
+This repository has **limited** support and the development of InstaShit.Bot is currently suspended.
+This **does not** include InstaShitCore updates, which will still be provided.

+You are still welcome to open new issues (but please note that I'll not accept feature requests) and create pull requests.

+Public instance of [InstaShit.Bot](https://t.me/InstaShitBot) is a seperately developed, closed-source fork of this repository.
+Users of this instance are asked to report bugs and other issued through support channels (use */support* command for more details).